Socially Responsible Investing

 Reflecting on what is most important to you is the first step.
 This thinking process will shape your investing priorities.

 Socially responsible investing is an opportunity to create an impact on a social, governmental or environmental level.
 SRI is not just a trend, though opinions are changing.
-In 2017, one out of every four dollars under professional management in the United States was invested using socially responsible strategies.²
+In 2020, one out of every three dollars under professional management in the United States was invested using socially responsible strategies.²

 If you value companies that support environmental initiatives, equal pay leadership and fair labor standards, we may be able to help you align your investments with your beliefs and aspirations.